All Episodes

 I'm saying that she's a small target on the Democrat radar.

-That's what's that's what stealth means, or a non-target.
+That's what stealth means, or a non-target.

-And please, listen, don't I've tried to be as explicit on this.
+And please, listen, don't, I've tried to be as explicit on this.

 This is the third day in a row now.